chusan17/yold-system/README.md

 <br>
 Actually lots of files described below are needed for training YOLO.
 <br>
-All of files are stored in this repo, please download and put them into same folder.
+All of files are stored in this repo except datasets, please download and put them into same folder.
 <br>
-- backup         `folder where generated weights are stored`
+- `backup`         folder where generated weights are stored
-- obj            `folder for training dataset`
+- `obj`            folder for training dataset
-- test           `folder for test dataset`
+- `test`           folder for test dataset
-- train.txt      `describe PATH for training images`
+- `train.txt`      describe PATH for training images
-- test.txt       `describe PATH for test images`
+- `test.txt`       describe PATH for test images
-- obj.data.txt
+- `obj.data.txt`
-- obj.names.txt
+- `obj.names.txt`
-- yolov4-tiny-custom.cfg
+- `yolov4-tiny-custom.cfg`

-If you have prepared all of files, let's train `YOLOv4 tiny` with your datasets.
+If you have prepared all of files, let's train YOLOv4 tiny with your datasets.
 ```
 !./darknet detector train obj.data.txt yolov4-tiny-custom.cfg yolov4-tiny.conv.29 -dont_show -map
 ```
 Once training finished, `yolov4-tiny-custom_best.weights` would be generated in `backup` folder.
 <br>
-That weights and `obj.data.txt` `obj.names.txt` `yolov4-tiny-custom.cfg` are put into Jetson Nano 2GB to do inference at local environment.
+This weight and `obj.data.txt` `obj.names.txt` `yolov4-tiny-custom.cfg` should be put into Jetson Nano 2GB to do inference at local environment.
 <br>
 ## Setting up Jetson Nano 2GB

-If you follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be done installed on your Jetson.
+If you follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be completed to install on your Jetson.
 <br>
-After that, if not enough, download from your jetson terminal separately.
+After that, if not enough, It is OK to download from your Jetson terminal separately.
 <br>

 Jetson AI Fundamentals - S1E1 - First Time Setup with JetPack